Travel vaccinations

 - Vaccines are usually very safe with only minor side effects.

-- Visit your doctor 6 to 12 weeks before you travel, so you can have any vaccines you might need.
+- Visit your doctor 6 to 12 weeks before you travel so you have time to get any vaccines you might need.

 What is vaccination?